jimoneill/fix-layer-position/README.md

 A Sketch plugin that lets you quickly move a layer to a predetermined (X,Y) position.

+In other words:
+1. Configure your target X,Y position, one time after install.
+Set it to 0,0 or -50,10 or whatever position you always need.
+2. Next time you need to move a layer to that position, just hit the keyboard shortcut and it's done.

 ## Why?

-This plugin is designed to speed up the following repetitive task that I do every day (and I assume I'm not alone):
+You might use this for any number of reasons.
+But I built it to speed up the following repetitive task that I do every day (and I'm probably not alone):

 1. View some page in my web application, in a browser.
 2. Take a screenshot of the browser window, at the same viewport size every time.